-Wait several minutes after boiler has stopped to allow the igniter to cool to avoid severe personal injury or death.
+Wait several minutes after boiler has stopped to allow the igniter to cool to avoid severe personal injury or death

 - 2. See Figure 32.

 - 3. Disconnect:

+- remove union outside of boiler

-- gas tubing from gas valve outlet (NOTE that this is a left-hand thread) by rotating the hex fitting clockwise looking at the valve outlet.
+- gas tubing from gas valve outlet by removing the 4 screws securing the outlet fitting to the valve.
+(Save the o-ring in the fitting.)

+- remove gas valve and bracket

+- hose from gas valve to gas/air manifold

-- pressure switch hoses.
+- pressure switch hoses

-- air inlet hose.
+- air inlet hose

-- blower motor wiring harness from control
+- blower motor wiring harness from control module

-- igniter harness connected to igniter plug.
+- igniter harness connected to igniter plug

-- blower support bracket (remove screw securing blower housing to bracket - on left side of blower housing).
+- blower support bracket (remove screw securing blower housing to bracket - on left side of blower housing)

 - ground wire.

 - 4. Remove the two igniter screws and washers.
 Carefully remove the igniter.
 Use care when handling - igniter is very brittle.
 DO NOT touch igniter surface with hands or expose to any greasy substances.

 - Remove nuts from studs securing blower housing to front section.

 - Grasp blower housing and pull free from studs.
-Turn clockwise slightly, until blower assembly can be removed safely from inside of boiler jacket.

-7. Remove burner cone and gasket for inspection.
+Turn clockwise slightly, until blower assembly can be removed safely from inside of boiler jacket. - 7.
+Remove burner cone and gasket for inspection.